 Aqua Lung doesn’t really make a snorkeling set that I don’t like.
 Everything I’ve tried on by them and used has been comfortable and resilient.
 Their “little brother”, US Divers-whom they own-makes decent gear but we’ve had clips break and masks leak.
 Aqua Lung does it right 99% of the time.

-Admittedly, Cressi is a snorkeling brand that I haven’t had a lot of experience with.
+Admittedly, Cressi is a snorkeling brand that I haven’t had much experience have now had extensive time with Cressi snorkel gear.)
 I have had the opportunity to use and review a few items though, and they’ve all performed really well.
 We’ve grown to really admire Cressi and their gear since starting this site.
 They’re a great water sports and activity company that has been doing it a long time.

 TUSA is one of the brands that we use as a personal set.
-The silicone is ultra soft and the mask seal is great.
-One of the thing that we like the most about our TUSA gear is the maneuverability of the soft silicone between the plastic of the snorkel and the mouthpiece.
+The silicone is ultra-soft and the mask seal is excellent.
+One of the things that we like the most about our TUSA gear is the maneuverability of the soft silicone between the plastic of the snorkel and the mouthpiece.
 It really is softer and more comfortable than the others from my experience.

-This is another brand that ranks pretty highly on the snorkeling sets that we’ve reviewed.
+This brand ranks pretty highly on the snorkeling sets that we’ve reviewed.
 The only reason that Seavenger is number 6 on our list is the carry bag..which is a big deal to us.
-Without a good bag then you can’t carry your gear or you have to buy another, better snorkel gear bag.
+Without a good bag, then youcan’tt carry your gear or you have to buy another, better snorkel gear bag.
 I justdon’tt like the feel of the straps on my shoulder and the plastic/mesh bags that Seavenger provides are just below our level of quality.

 Our Review Criteria